AppBaza/appbaza/src/pages/nest.md

 ---
-title: Nest
+title: NEST
-description: Nest - Next.js with Stripe integration and management dashboards.
+description: NEST - Market-ready Next.js with Stripe and management dashboards.
 hide_table_of_contents: false
 ---

-# Nest: Next.js with Stripe
+# NEST: Next.js with Stripe

-**Nest** is a Next.js project template with ready to use Stripe integration and management dashboard.
+**Nest** is a market-ready Next.js project template with ready to use Stripe integration and management dashboards.

 :::info